5 ESL Reading Comprehension Strategies That Work Like a Charm

 Here are a few helpful tips offered by educator Scott Thornbury on guessing from context that you can put to use with your students:

-1. Figure out the part of speech of the unknown word.
+- Figure out the part of speech of the unknown word.
 Its ending or position in the sentence might offer a clue.

-3. Look for words like but, however, and or so, which might give a clue to the relationship of the word to its context.
+- Look for words like but, however, and or so, which might give a clue to the relationship of the word to its context.

 The most important part of summary writing is to teach students to string words or phrases into complete sentences of their own.
-They should learn to do this while omitting any symbolism, flowery language, unnecessary adjectives and supporting evidence.
+They should learn to do this while omitting any symbolism, flowery language, unnecessary adjectives or supporting evidence.
 This skill can be mastered through consistent practice.